Detecting Invariant Manifolds in ReLU-Based RNNs: Conclusions

 \paragraph{Limitations} Limitations arise in the context of chaotic dynamics, where invariant manifolds may fold into fractal structures.
 While points from these manifolds may still be sampled, the analytic construction through curved/planar segments spanned by support vectors breaks down, as the intricate, self-similar geometry of fractals cannot be captured this way.
 Nevertheless, we still may be able to retrieve some important dynamical characteristics by determining homo- or heteroclinic intersections, as discussed in \cref{sec:homo_hetero}.
 Another limitation is that in the worst case scenario the algorithm may scale as $2^P$ with the number of linear subregions $P$.
-However, as shown in \citep{brenner2024alrnn}, the number of subregions utilized by trained PLRNNs quickly saturates, suggesting an at most polynomial scaling if one restricts attention to the domain explored by the data (see also Fig.\ref{fig: runtime_P_const}).
+However, as shown in \citep{brenner2024alrnn}, the number of subregions utilized by trained PLRNNs quickly saturates, suggesting an at most polynomial scaling if one restricts attention to the domain explored by the data (see also Fig. \ref{fig: runtime_P_const}).
+Finally, although not strictly part of the present algorithm, whether one can recover all relevant manifolds also depends one whether all saddle points were detected in the first place, of course.
 In any case, we emphasize that this is the \textit{first} algorithm for detecting un-/stable manifolds in ReLU-based RNNs.